How Much Does SEO Cost?

 Below is an example:

-In my time as an SEO, I have been able to provide the best results in conservative industries, where most of the competitors of our client didn’t know what SEO was.
-For us SEOs, such companies acting in a conservative market, where market players don’t understand how to utilize SEO, are a guaranteed success.
-Due to the low level of competition, it is always possible to dominate the search engine market within a short time and to provide conversions and visits of up to more than 300% in the first 6 months.
+In my time as an SEO since 2001 until today 2023, I have been able to provide the best results in conservative industries, where most of the competitors of our clients didn’t know what SEO was.
+For us SEOs, such companies acting in a conservative market, where market players don’t understand how to utilize SEO, there is a guaranteed success.
+Due to the low level of competition, it is always possible to dominate the search engine market within a short period of time and to provide conversions and visits of up to more than 300% in the first 6 months.

 SEO Campaigns for Small Businesses

-Somewhat more difficult are companies that address only a small audience and the products are not scalable.
-Certainly, SEO campaigns does not pay for a local hairdressing or tailoring shop.
+Somewhat more difficult are companies that address only a small audience and where their products are not scalable.
+Certainly, SEO campaigns are not worth it for a local hairdressing or tailoring shop.
 It would not be possible for an SEO to provide the ROI even with smaller PPC campaigns.
 For such companies, therefore, it is worthwhile to list them in the local industry listings.
-Yelp and alternative portals are more rewarding, especially for local and small service local providers.
+Google My Business and alternative hubs are more rewarding, especially for local and small service local providers.

 However, law firms and medical practices are different.
 Especially the local visibility in search engines can be very rewarding if SEO is conducted.
 In this case, even a small medical office or law firm can benefit from an SEO campaigns between $1000-$3000 per month in order to get successful SEO results.